Skip to main content

 Notes

-• Only graph name, change ID, and commit hash are sent with requests
+• Only the graph name, change ID, and commit hash are sent with HTTP requests

-• SDK supports full TuringDB Cypher dialect, including @ node injection, ~= matching, and versioned queries
+• The SDK supports the full TuringDB Cypher dialect, including matching by internal node ID (WHERE n = 1234) and versioned queries against past commits

 Need help writing queries? → See the TuringDB Query Cheatsheet You can also find the TuringDB PythonSDK in Github